 Actinic keratoses are ultraviolet (UV) light-induced lesions of the skin, which are by far the most common lesions with malignant potential to arise on the skin.
 In some cases, they progress to invasive squamous cell carcinoma (SCC).

-AK is seen most commonly in fair-skinned people in areas of long-term sun exposure.
+Actinic keratosis is seen most commonly in fair-skinned people in areas of long-term sun exposure caused by UV rays - for example, using tanning beds.
 Although the condition is very similar to Bowen's disease or carcinoma in situ, most lesions do not progress to malignancy.
 However, recognition and simple treatment help to prevent progression.

 The condition is caused by UV-induced DNA damage within the skin.